rpgtex/DND-5e-LaTeX-Template/README.md

 ## Installation

+There are three options for using this project; choose the one that's right for you.

+### Using Overleaf

+[Overleaf](https://overleaf.com) is an online TeX editor -- think about it like Google Docs for TeX documents.
+This option does not require a local TeX installation and is an ideal approach for one-off projects.

+1. Download this GitHub repository as a ZIP archive using the *Clone or download* link above.
+2. On Overleaf, click the *New Project* button and select *Upload Project*.
+Upload the ZIP archive you downloaded from this repository.

 ### User install using `TEXMFHOME` (recommended)

 This will install the template for your current user in one of the following locations: